Skip to main content

 A second critical mechanism involves fluid balance.
 Growth hormone acts on the kidneys to promote the retention of sodium and water.
 In a healthy individual, this might manifest as mild, temporary edema or a slight increase in blood pressure.

 In someone with congestive heart failure, whose heart is already struggling to pump the existing fluid volume, this effect can be catastrophic.
 The increased fluid load directly elevates the workload on the failing heart, worsening congestion in the lungs and swelling in the extremities.
-Similarly, for a person with uncontrolled hypertension, any therapy that further promotes and increases vascular volume is fundamentally contraindicated.
+Similarly, for a person with uncontrolled hypertension, any therapy that further promotes fluid retention and increases vascular volume is fundamentally contraindicated.
 It adds pressure to a system already under excessive strain.

 Which Pre Existing Conditions Create the Highest Risk?